Github4543/BlueJ.NaiveTicket/README.md

 	* Buy a ticket from that machine.
 	* Does the printed ticket look different?

+	Yes, but only the ticket price and total is different.

 ### Exercise 2.6
-* Write out what you think the outer wrappers of the `Student` and `LabClass` classes might look like – do not worry about the inner part.
+* Write out what you think the outer wrappers of the `Student` and `LabClass` classes might look like – do not worry about the inner part. public class Student
+{

+}

+public class LabClass
+{

+}
 ### Exercise 2.7
 Does it matter whether we write<br>
 `public class TicketMachine`<br>